 A construction crew was building a new road through a rural area, knocking down trees as it progressed.
 A superintendent noticed that one tree had a nest of birds who couldn’t yet fly and he marked the tree so that it would not be cut down.
 Several weeks later, the superintendent came back to the tree.
 He got into a bucket truck and was lifted up so that he could look into the nest.

 To his surprise, he discovered that the fledglings were gone.
 They had obviously learned to fly.
 The superintendent then ordered the tree to be cut down.
 As the tree crashed to the ground, the nest fell clear and some of the material that the birds had gathered to make the nest was scattered about.

 Part of it was a scrap torn from a Sunday school pamphlet.
-On the scrap of paper were these words: “He careth for You!”
+On a scrap of paper were these words: “He careth for You!”
 Are you at the end of your rope today?
 I just want you to know that He careth for you!
 Bring your vessels; let Him amaze you with what He can do with your situation.
 From: